SumiSastri/nodeJs-and-server-side-javascript/nodeJS-app/README.md

 STEP 2: Set up back end with Express server (see set-up in the Express section of this repo or check Express documentation).

 In Express `server.js` Move the data from the front end (jQuery scripts) to the back end as a hardcoded array.
+To avoid confusion as to the origin of the data, I am calling this data `apiMessages` and the `inputMessages` for the frontend user inputs.

 ```
-const messages = [
+const apiMessages = [
   { name: "Zee", message: "Hi gang" },
   { name: "Paraic", message: "Hey whatsup" },
 ];